mkscrg/mod10-analytics/README.markdown

 piles and picks up cards from those piles under certain conditions.
 There's a full explanation of the game's rules, with helpful pictures, in a [blog post](http://mkscrg.github.com/2011/02/02/mod10-a-game-youve-never-played/) of mine.
-Give it a try with a real deck, or if you're running Mac OS X, you can find a playable version of the game [here](https://github.com/mkscrg/Mod10).
+Give it a try with a real deck, or, if you're running Mac OS X, you can find a playable version of the game [here](https://github.com/mkscrg/Mod10).
 Both a universal binary and the source code are available, compatible with Snow Leopard or later.